Shezmu: Worship

 Shezmu was a god with a contradictory personality.
 On one hand, he was lord of perfume, maker of all precious oil, lord of the oil press, lord of ointments and lord of wine.
 He was a celebration deity, like the goddess Meret.
 Old Kingdom texts mention a special feast celebrated for Shezmu: young men would press grapes with their feet and then dance and sing for Shezmu.

 On the other hand, Shezmu was very vindictive and bloodthirsty.
 He was also lord of blood, great slaughterer of the gods, and he who dismembers bodies.
 In Old Kingdom Pyramid Texts, several prayers ask Shezmu to dismember and cook certain deities in an attempt to give the food to a deceased king.
 The deceased king needed the divine powers to survive the dangerous journey to the stars.

 However, the interpretation remains open if the word "blood" is to be taken literally, as the ancient Egyptians symbolically offered red wine as "the blood of the gods" to several deities.
-This association was based simply on the dark red color of the wine, a circumstance that lead to connections of Shezmu with other deities who could appear in red colors.
+This association was based simply on the dark red color of the wine, a circumstance that led to connections of Shezmu with other deities who could appear in red colors.
 Examples include deities such as Ra, Horus, and Kherty.
 The violent character of Shezmu made him a protector among the companions of Ra's nocturnal barque.
 Shezmu protected Ra by threatening the demons and brawling with them.
 In the Pyramid Texts, he does similar things.

 It appears that starting in the New Kingdom, Shezmu's negative attributes became gradually overshadowed by the positive ones, although on a 21st Dynasty papyri his wine press appears to be filled with human heads in place of grapes (a depiction which was common earlier, on Middle Kingdom Coffin Texts).
 Then later, on the 26th Dynasty sarcophagus of the Divine Adoratrice Ankhnesneferibre, Shezmu is recorded as a fine oil maker for the god Ra.
 And even later, during the Greco-Roman period, the manufacture of the finest oils and perfumes for the gods became Shezmu's primary role.